Sherab-Z/JS-Calculator/docs/pseudo.md

 - [] Add keyboard support!
 You might run into an issue where keys such as (/) might cause you some trouble.
 Read the MDN documentation for event.preventDefault to help solve this problem.

-Current TODO's:
+# Current TODO's

+## Bugs:
+- Fix: executeOperation function calls: it is being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
+- Fix: result not being calculated when equals btn is clicked
+- Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
+-

+## Updates:
 - Plan & update: processOperatorBtnInput function - based on conditional logic
-- Fix: executeOperation function calls: it is being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
 - Update: equals btn should update state to 'result' mode
   - Refac: updateAppState
-- Fix: result not being calculated when equals btn is clicked

-Future REFAC's:
+## Refactors:
 - Remove inputStr as a parameter from most functions, as it's not needed much